hardin47/website/Math58/Notes/04-InfNum.md

 ## 4/7/20 Agenda {#Apr7}
 1. Review of confidence interval for one mean
-2. Prediction Interval for observations
+2. Prediction Interval for a future observation

 ## Inference for a single mean, $\mu$ {#mean1inf}